 You may appeal if you are refused access to a document, or we have refused to amend information on your personal records, or believe you have a general privacy matter to resolve.

 We will endeavour to resolve any dispute you may have quickly and fairly.
-However, if you feel your matter is unresolved, you can make an appeal by emailing your Progressive Customer Ombudsman at firstname.lastname@example.org.
-If, after contacting the Progressive Customer Ombudsman, you are not satisfied with the outcome, you can refer the matter to the Federal Privacy Commissioner by telephone 1300 363 992 or email email@example.com.
+However, if you feel your matter is unresolved, you can make an appeal by emailing your Progressive Internal Dispute Resolution (IDR) representative at IDR@progressiveonline.com.au.
+If, after contacting the Progressive IDR representative, you are not satisfied with the outcome, you can refer the matter to the Office of Australian Information Commissioner by telephone 1300 363 992 or email email@example.com.

-When you visit our Australian websites, we use the information we collect to provide services to you and to help understand what you want so that we can enhance your online experience.
+When you visit our website, we use the information we collect to provide services to you and to help understand what you want so that we can enhance your online experience.
 For example, if you start an insurance quote on our website, but decide to finish it later, we will save your information so you can pick up where you left off.
-We also use this information to analyse use of our websites.
+We also use this information to analyse use of our website.

 We may use advertising companies to display our ads on websites.
 These companies may use non-personally identifiable information about your visits to websites, together with non-personally identifiable information about your purchases and interests from other online and offline sources, to provide ads about goods and services of interest to you.
 In addition, we may share website usage information with these companies to manage and target ads and for market research.
 We and our ad companies may note some of the pages you visit on our site through Web beacons.
 While serving ads to this site, our ad companies may place or recognize unique cookies on your computer.